Tim Higginbottom – your guide and coach for the weekend

 - Travel: We do not arrange flights or domestic travel, but are happy to advise on suitable connections and assist you with any aspect of planning your journey.
 See under "Getting There" for general travel information.

-- Transfers from local ferry, train or airport.
-Transfers can be arranged on request at additional charge - please contact us for details.
+- Taxi transfers from local train station or airport.
 If coming by car, driving directions will be provided.

 Good To Know »